Ron Backes

 Ron Backes (born 19 February 1963 in St. Cloud, Minnesota) is an American retired shot putter.

 His personal best throw was 21.02 metres, achieved in May 1988 in San Jose.

+Competing for the Minnesota Golden Gophers track and field team, Backes won the 1986 shot put at the NCAA Division I Indoor Track and Field Championships with a throw of 21.01 meters.